 “I came to walk Winston but it was too early for him.
 I just fell asleep.
 You wore me out,” I lie.
 My heart detects no concern in Jack’s heart.

 We walk Max and Winston to Robby’s back yard.
 He tosses out two joints and tells us to not wake him up.
-Jack refrains from getting high so early, thankfully waiting to amp up his sex drive later.
+Jack refrains from getting high so early, thankfully waiting to amp up his sex drive for the show.
 I give Max a shotgun and pick up a second-hand high.
 I calm down.
 I leave Winston at the house and ride with Max in Jack’s pink Cabriolet to his house for breakfast.

 “Let’s shower together,” he tells me.
 “You stink.”
 Max barks in agreement.
 I wonder if it’s sex stink or guilt stink.
 Probably both.
 After lathering up I give Jack head, fearful of him attacking my ravished butt.
 After eating breakfast, I insist we lay in the hot tub, to recover some flexibility down there.